owg-digital/ireiat/docs/demand/faf.rst

 ---------------
 1. The dataset is first split into known modes (truck, rail, water) and unknown modes.
 2. For each origin-destination pair, the total demand for truck, rail, and water is calculated.
-3. Unknown mode demand is then allocated across truck, rail, and water in proportion to their existing tonnage for each origin-destination pair.
+3. Unknown mode demand is appended to other demands and re-grouped by OD pair
-4. The recalculated demand for truck, rail, and water is aggregated to produce the final datasets.
-5. Each mode's dataset is then processed at the county level, generating county-to-county tonnage records.
+4. Each mode's dataset is then processed at the county level, generating county-to-county tonnage records.

 Summary
 -------